grafana/grafana/docs/sources/manage-users/server-admin/server-admin-manage-users.md

 ### Sessions

 See recent sessions that the user was logged on, including when they logged on and information about the system the logged on with.
-You can force logouts from
+You can force logouts if necessary.

 {{< docs-imagebox img="/img/docs/manage-users/server-admin-sessions-7-3.png" max-width="1200px">}}